Russian Revolution, Xinhai Chinese Revolution, American Revolution

 Ambrogio A. Caiani - French History 2008 22(4):425-445

 Abstract: The close association of Christianity with the late Bourbon monarchy's style of governance has often been interpreted as a burdensome legacy, which impacted greatly on the period preceding the French Revolution.
 In recent years, historians have referred to the ideological, juridical and intellectual assaults on the religious foundations of the French crown, throughout the eighteenth century, either as a process of desacralization or as the religious origins of the French Revolution.
-This article, though inspired by this school of thought, takes a different approach by examining the less well-known ceremonial and ritual components of this form of kingship, with particular reference to the king's chapel.
 Louis XVI's ecclesiastical household was both the centre of royal patronage for the Gallican Church and the chief regulatory authority of the monarch's personal religious devotion.
 Its actions, transformation and fate during the Revolution are instructive in two ways.

 Liberty and Death: The French Revolution - By Jennifer Heuer, University of Massachusetts

 Abstract: This article explores recent developments in scholarship on the French Revolution and new strategies for teaching about it as a cauldron of both rights and violence.
 Historians have increasingly moved beyond the schools of Marxism, revisionism, and political culture that dominated earlier interpretations.
-Although individual approaches differ radically, they reveal several general trends.
-Scholars are rethinking the narrative of the Revolution, emphasizing unexpected turning points and previously neglected periods.
-Many insist that revolutionary politics and culture were always multi-vocal, even during the most repressive moments.
 Historians have also turned towards apparently marginal groups and actors, attempting to assess not only how the French Revolution affected them, but also how their stories affect our understanding of the dynamics of historical change.
 These trends are intensified, and to some extent, challenged, by attempts to situate the French Revolution within comparative history.

 NOTES ON THE FRENCH REVOLUTION:THOMAS JEFFERSON'S FOREIGN PERSPECTIVE - Kimberly Barrett, Mark Schantz, Department of History, Hendrix College, 1600 Washington Avenue, Conway, AR 72032